Trusted local service providers

 Cost of living

 Uruguay is probably one of the easiest countries in the world to immigrate to and obtain residency.
 You need a clean criminal record and be able to prove a monthly income of around 1500 USD per person.
-Learn what documents you need to gather to apply, how the residency application process works and how long it takes, and whether you should get a professional to help you.
+Learn about requirements, documentation, applying as a retiree, vaccines and more.

 Buying real estate

 Property requirements, taxes, the buying process, investing in farmland, what’s it like buying a new build and our recommendations for reliable realtors.

 Uruguay has a very affordable public-private healthcare system.
 Anyone can buy membership in Uruguay’s forty or so health institutions—the majority of which are known as ‘mutualistas’.
 Find out the coverage available and how to join the afforable ‘mutualista’ system as a tax-payer or employee.

 Starting a business

 Learn about what’s involved in setting up a business in Uruguay (from freelance to corporation), taxation as it effects foreigners living in Uruguay and also insurance.